 During times when the acquired water is available for ISF use, the CWT McKinley Shares will be bypassed at the ditch headgate, and portions will remain in the stream and be protected through approximately 9 miles of river, down to the confluence with the Gunnison River.
 The proposed acquisition could increase stream flows in the Little Cimarron River during the irrigation season by up to 5.8125 cfs (subject to pro rata shares and volumetric limits) in Reach 1.
 In Reaches 2 and 3, located downstream from the point of historical return flows, stream flows could be increased by the historical consumptive use attributable to the McKinley Shares.
 As a result, the Little Cimarron River is expected to remain a live stream during the irrigation season, and no longer experience dry-up conditions below headgates.
-Habitat connectivity is a long-standing management objective of CPW and flow restoration will aid in meeting this objective.
+The flow restoration that will result from this proposal will aid in meeting CPW's long-standing management objective of habitat connectivity.